-- For the 'Resolution', use '640' if the quality isn't particularly important.
-If it is, try both the 720 (NTSC) and 800 settings.
+- or the 'Resolution', use '320' if the quality isn't particularly important, '720' if it is.
 Anything higher than that is a waste of time because the original images simply aren't that good.
-The tours on this site were recorded at 720 res @ 30 FPS.
+The tours on this site were recorded at 720.

 - The FPS (frames per second) is basically how smooth or jerky the video is going to play versus how long the recording takes.
 The higher the FPS, the smoother the ride, but the longer it'll take to record.
 For the absolute best quality, set it to '60'.
 For decent quality, set it to '30'.
 If the smoothness of the playback doesn't particularly matter, set it to '10'.

-This doesn't use the nice checked-boxes routine that 4.2 does; you first have to make a 'tour' and that's what Movie Maker will record.
+You first have to make a 'tour', and that's what Movie Maker will record.
 There are two ways to do this.
 I'll outline them first, then get to the specifics:

 - Manual Method — You start recording the tour and then literally do it in real-time with the mouse, pausing at each stop for however long you deem correct, then moving on to the next stop.
 When you're finished, you name the tour and that's what you select in Movie Maker.

-The good news is that this allows you to have the camera cruise at the same speed no matter where it's going.
-The down side is that this speed will be fairly slow, but that'll be the speed you'll have to use whenever you're dashing around from spot to spot just setting things up, unless you change it back to a faster speed in between recordings.
-The other down side is that you have to record the whole tour manually.
+The good news is that this allows you to have the camera cruise at the same speed no matter where it's going, providing a much more natural feel to the video.
+The down side is that you have to record the whole tour manually.

 - Folder Method — This will automatically record every spot in the folder, at which point all you have to do is name the tour so Movie Maker can find it.

-While this is much easier, the down side — and it's a big one — is that you're only given a 'time between' spots, not a flying speed, so if it's set to a small number (5 secs), and suddenly the next stop is halfway around the globe, it'll dash over there in a hasty blur.
-But if it's set to a longer number (30 secs) so global cruising feels natural, but the next stop is 225 feet away, it'll feel like it's taking forever to get there.
-If there's one horrific fault with the new version, it's this.
+While this is much easier, the down side — and it's a big one — is that you're only given a 'time between' spots, not a flying speed, so if it's set to a small number (5 secs), and suddenly the next stop is halfway around the globe, it'll dash over there in an indistinguishable blur.
+But if it's set to a longer number (30 secs) so global cruising feels natural, but the next stop is 50 feet away, it'll feel like it's taking forever to get there.
+If there's one horrific fault with the program, it's this.
 So, in general, use the manual method.

 - Open Tools menu, Options, 'Navigation' panel.
-Set the 'Fly-to' speed to '0.0500' and see how it feels.
+Set the 'Fly-To-Speed' to '0.0500' and see how it feels.
 Most of the tours on this site are recorded at that speed.
 It might seem a tad slow when going to a nearby spot, but global excursions will look magnificent.
+Close the Options box.

 - Go to the first site.
 From the Add menu, select 'Tour'.
 In the small box that pops up, click the red-dot button to start the recording.
 Manually go to each site, pausing however long between them.